Denver and Rio Grande Western Railroad: Consolidation with Southern Pacific

 In 1988, Rio Grande Industries, the company that controlled the D&RGW under the direction of Philip Anschutz, purchased the Southern Pacific Transportation Company (SP).
 The D&RGW used Southern Pacific's name with SP due to its name recognition among shippers.
 In time, the D&RGW's fast freight philosophy gave way to SP's long-established practice of running long, slow trains.
 A contributing factor was the rising cost of diesel fuel, a trend that set in after the 1973 oil crisis, which gradually undermined the D&RGW's fuel-consuming "fast freight" philosophy.
 By the early 1990s, the combined Rio Grande/Southern Pacific system had lost much of the competitive advantage that made it attractive to transcontinental shippers, and became largely dependent on hauling the high-quality coal produced in the mine fields of Colorado and Utah.

 D&RGW locomotives retained their reporting marks and colors after the consolidation with the Southern Pacific and would do so until the Union Pacific merger.
 The one noticeable change was to Southern Pacific's "Bloody Nose" paint scheme.
-The serif font on the sides of the locomotives was replaced by the Rio Grande's "speed lettering", which was utilized on all SP locomotives built or repainted after the merger.
+The serif font on the sides of the locomotives was replaced by the Rio Grande's "speed lettering", which was used on all SP locomotives built or repainted after the merger.